 450-13.1 General: Before beginning the repair of bug holes, spalls, chips, surface porosity, and honeycomb, remove all laitance, loose material, form oil, curing compound and any other deleterious matter from repair area.
 Repair cosmetic and minor deficiencies by methods specified herein.
-The Contractor is permitted to elect an alternate repair method, provided the proposed repair method is included in the QC Plan.
+The Contractor is permitted to elect an alternate repair method.
+Submit the alternative repair methods in writing to the Engineer for approval prior to performing repairs.
 For each project maintain the record of deficiencies and their repair methods.
 Ensure the record includes information about product description, unit serial number, date cast, defect description including dimensions, repair method and materials, defect discovery date, and signature of producer's QC Manager indicating concurrence with the information.